-Believe me, energy return is not hell of a technology.
+Believe me, energy return is not a hell of a technology.
 You can get it in boots, shoes, sneakers, and even in sandals or flip-flops.
-Yet, people tend to ignore this feature.
+Yet, people ignore this feature.
 If your footwear has enough impact-bumping character, it will help your whole legs in a number of ways.

 8. Padding & Cushioning

 Some wear them, and others sink into them.
 There better be a gulf of difference!
 We all know the saying: never compromise on three things, the bed you sleep on, the tires your car is running on and finally, the shoes bearing your whole body.
 Enough padding makes sure that the boot material does not scratch, rub, press or get your feet bloody.

 Another crucial yet overlooked expertise.
 Only the finest cobblers know these secrets.
 If you look at the collars of Danner or Keen boots, you will notice the difference.
 They cut the collars unlike most.
 Same goes for tongue, laces, eyelets and predominantly, the bendings, amount and placements of leather.
 Few brands care to provide softer material over ankle tendon.